 Saint Augustine

-Ancient philosophySaint Augustine (354 - 430 AD) was a Christian philosopher of late antiquity, born in Algeria.
+Ancient philosophySaint Augustine (354–430 AD) was a Christian philosopher of late antiquity, born in Algeria.
 He is one of the four Fathers of the Western Church.
-After a dissipated youth, which he recounts in the Confessions, he became interested in the problem of evil.
-Initially seduced by Manichaeism, he converted to Christianity and became bishop of Hippo.
-He wrote The City of God, the work most reproduced by copyists in the Middle Ages.
+After a dissolute youth, which he recounts in the Confessions, he became preoccupied with the problem of evil.
+Initially drawn to Manichaeism, he converted to Christianity and became Bishop of Hippo.
+He wrote The City of God, the work most copied by scribes in the Middle Ages.
 He was canonised in 1298 by Pope Boniface VIII.

 The Confessions